jsway1/RetinaRAG/README.md

 chmod +x mistral-7b-instruct-v0.2.Q4_0.llamafile

-You can then activate the model by running
+You can then activate the model by running:

 ./mistral-7b-instruct-v0.2.Q4_0.llamafile